Logalizer/Logalizer/README.md

 #### `auto_new_line`

+By default it is set to `true`.
 If set to `true`, each print is written in a new line.
-If set to `false` you have to write '\n' when needed in your `print`s.

 ```json
 "auto_new_line": true
 ```

-If you set this to `false`, use \n manually in print.
+If set to `false` a new line is not inserted automatically.
+You can add '\n' if you want in your `print`s.

 ```json
 "print": "Temperature: {$1}\n"